aochil/Apprenticeship-Portfolio/README.md

 ## Portfolio Introduction
 - Hello, my name is Azizbek Ochilov and currently a Junior Engineer at American Express.
-- I resonate with creativity and problem solving, in which software engineering allows me to use my creativity to figure out efficient solutions to critical problems.
+- I enjoy being able to use my creativity to come up with efficient solutions to critical problems.
+This is something that software engineering allows me to do in a way that is      both creative and problem solving.
 - In my free time, I enjoy going to the gym, cooking up juicy chicken and playing billiards.